 One other consideration: longevity of the workflow.
 NL2SQL tools tend to live alongside an existing analytics stack (warehouse, BI tool, query editor).
 An AI data analyst tends to replace several layers of that stack, because once an agent can plan, execute, and explain analyses end-to-end, the dashboards and ad-hoc query tools above it become optional.
 Teams that want incremental adoption usually start with NL2SQL inside their existing tools.
 Teams that want to compress the stack usually move directly to an AI data analyst.

-These numbers come from internal benchmarks on customer-shaped workloads; they are not third-party verified.
+These figures are InfiniSynapse internal results on customer-shaped workloads; they are not third-party verified and should not be read as Spider/BIRD accuracy scores.
+For independent buyer reviews of adjacent analytics platforms, see Gartner Peer Insights.
 The point is that AI-powered analytical SQL is now genuinely usable at the scale where most enterprise data actually lives, not just on warehouse samples.

 The fastest way to evaluate this workflow is to run a question you already know the answer to.
 Five minutes, three steps: